How to Womble (and make £100's at the supermarket)

 Asda - Price Guarantee

-Asda Price Guarantee - At Asda, you simply enter the code that’s on the receipt onto its website and it will give you the difference plus 1p if it isn’t at least 10% cheaper than Morrison’s, Sainsbury’s, Tesco and Waitrose.
-So if your shopping is £5 cheaper elsewhere, you’ll get a voucher for £5.01 back.
+Asda Price Guarantee - At Asda, you simply enter the code that’s on the receipt onto its website and it will give you the difference if the value isn’t 10% less at ASDA.
+So if your shop is £20 but it would have cost £15 at Tesco, you would get £4.50 in vouchers.
+These vouchers need to be claimed online.

 Tesco - Price Promise Guarantee

 Tesco Price Promise guarantee - Much like Asda, at Tesco you need to enter the code on your receipt onto its website.
-It will then calculate if the shop would have been cheaper elsewhere and it will give you double the difference in vouchers.
-So if your shopping is £5 cheaper elsewhere, you’ll get a £10 voucher to spend at Tesco.
+It will then calculate if the shop would have been cheaper elsewhere and it will refund you the difference in vouchers if it is.
+So if you spent £15, but you could have done the same shop for £11 elsewhere, Tesco will refund you £4 in voucher form.

 Is this legit?